-RC Councilman sets records straight and isn’t endorsing Mechaley for Sheriff, despite mailing claiming he is.
+RC Councilman sets record straight and isn’t endorsing Mechaley for Sheriff, despite mailing claiming he is. *updated*

 Which isn’t a very good quality to have in a Sheriff.

+Update.
+That’s a timely article, as here is the card that they claimed they couldn’t stop.

-2 thoughts on “RC Councilman sets records straight and isn’t endorsing Mechaley for Sheriff, despite mailing claiming he is.”
+2 thoughts on “RC Councilman sets record straight and isn’t endorsing Mechaley for Sheriff, despite mailing claiming he is. *updated*”

 I follow Breitbart and Townhall and find the ability to make thins up is astounding.
 This just isn’t a surprise.